 Most patients first visit their primary care team for slow-developing problems or the Urgent Visits team for acute problems, like urinary tract infections.
 If your doctor thinks you need more specialized treatment or testing, they refer you to the experts on our team.
 We create personalized treatment plans for a wide range of problems, sometimes performing surgery.

 These are some of the common problems our urology team treats:

-- Cancers of the kidneys, bladder, prostate, and testes (diagnosis and treatment in collaboration with Norris Cotton Cancer Center)
+- Cancers of the kidneys, bladder, prostate, and testes (diagnosis and treatment in collaboration with Dartmouth Cancer Center)